 We arrived there late in the afternoon – around 18.00, which was a good thing as we could park easily and the site was not crowded.
-Since the house is a private property, it is not possible to visit it or go on the yard.
-However, on the same path there is a beach and breathtaking rocks.
-Even though they are not really high, but you can get a good view on the house and on the coastline.
+Since the house is private property, it is not possible to visit it or go on the yard.
+However, on the same path, there is a beach and breathtaking rocks.
+Even though they are not really high, but you can get a good view of the house and on the coastline.
 If you have the chance, find a nice corner on the rocks that can protect you from the wind and enjoy the view!

 Our last stop before heading back for the day was Paimpol.
 This town was on our way back home, therefore we stopped for a short ice cream break.
 There are two things that we really liked: walking by the port and wandering around the paved streets of the old town.

-Since our time there was limited, we started by walking along the port, looking at all the boats, with colourful houses in the background.
+Since our time there was limited, we started by walking along with the port, looking at all the boats, with colourful houses in the background.
 And since it was almost dinner time then, the streets were quiet and empty.
 We stopped in the centre to get some ice cream, and kept on walking.
 We took the first turn to get to the centre of town and to our biggest surprise, almost all the streets there were for pedestrians only.

 When we were walking around, we noticed that people were cleaning the market, so if you want to visit Paimpol, make sure to do so when there is a market happening.
 In Brittany, outdoor markets are really known and appreciated.
 There is always a nice atmosphere and a lot of food you can get on the spot.

 From there we drove straight back home.
 It took us about an hour and a half, which is not too bad for a day trip.
 However, if you are willing to stay overnight in this area, make sure to spend a day in Bréhat.
-This island is reachable with the ferry from Paimpol, and is a really beautiful place.
+This island is reachable with the ferry from Paimpol and is a really beautiful place.